docfex/docfex/doc/Docker/UsingDockerCompose.md

 Docfex was tested with around 1000 pdfs with pdfs up to 500 MB of size.
 In this case, the heap size had to be increased to 10 GB.
 (This was tested on a single node!)

+## Configuring the Redis service
+As described in [UsingContainers.md](UsingContainers.md), Redis is used as session interface for Flask.
+For that, a Redis service must be added that has access to the docfex-net network.
+The URL to the Redis service must be set in *config.py*, otherwise Flask can't store session informations.

 ## Configuring the Docfex service
 Docfex is the service that runs the Flask part and synchronises Elasticsearch with the given base path on the OS.
-As it depends on Elasticsearch to be available, the container will be started after both Elasticsearch containers are running.
+As it depends on Elasticsearch and Redis to be available, the container will be started after both Elasticsearch containers and Redis are running.

 **Note:** As described in the docker-compose reference documentation [here](https://docs.docker.com/compose/compose-file/) , *depend_on* is not waiting for a program inside a container to be ready, so docfex will return connection errors at first!